networknext/next/docs/modify_set_of_amazon_relays.md

 Will print out all instance types available in **us-east-1e**, which corresponds to _amazon.virginia.1_ on my AWS account (it will likely be different in your AWS account).0

-Then you can edit sellers/amazon.go and setup supported instance types in each availability zone, and then run terraform again:
+Then you can edit sellers/amazon.go and setup supported instance types in each availability zone, and then run next config and terraform again:

 ```
+cd ~/next
+next config
-cd ~/next/terraform/dev/relays
+cd terraform/dev/relays
 terraform init
 terraform apply
 ```